Richard O'Connor: Italian Offensive and Operation Compass

 Italy declared war on Britain and France on 10 June 1940 and, soon after, O'Connor was appointed commander of the Western Desert Force.
 He was tasked by Lieutenant-General Henry Maitland Wilson, commander of the British troops in Egypt, to push the Italian force out of Egypt, to protect the Suez Canal and British interests from attack.

 On 13 September, Graziani struck: his leading divisions advanced sixty miles into Egypt where they reached the town of Sidi Barrani and, short of supplies, began to dig in.
 O'Connor then began to prepare for a counterattack.
 He had the 7th Armoured Division and the Indian 4th Infantry Division along with two brigades.
 British and Commonwealth troops in Egypt totalled around 36,000 men.
-The Italians had nearly five times as many troops along with hundreds more tanks and artillery pieces and the support of a much larger air force.
+The Italians had nearly five times as many troops along with hundreds more tanks and artillery pieces and the support of a much larger air force, albeit most of the Italian tank force comprised obsolete tankettes.
 Meanwhile, small raiding columns were sent out from the 7th Armoured and newly formed Long Range Desert Group to probe, harass, and disrupt the Italians (this marked the start of what became the Special Air Service).
 The Royal Navy and Royal Air Force supported by bombarding enemy strongpoints, airfields and rear areas.